ppy/osu-wiki/wiki/Tournaments/TWC/2018/en.md

 ## Organization

-The osu!taiko World Cup 2018 is ran by various community members by distributing the multitude of tasks into various fields of responsibility.
+The osu!taiko World Cup 2018 is run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Members |
 | ------------ | -------------- |